akashgoudsidduluri/Hospital-Queue-Management-System/README.md

 - This project showcases low-level systems programming, data-structure implementation (priority queue), debugging across platform (Windows/Unix), and CSV persistence.
 - If you want a short demo for interviews, run the program and show: register → view list → serve → view served history.

-Next steps (optional)
-- Port to Python + Streamlit for a web UI and ML integration (I prototyped a small Python predictor in `src/tools/` during development).
-- Add unit tests and a CI workflow to run builds automatically.

 Project report
 --------------